bsmith89/longev-mgen/doc/submission.md

 prescribed for the treatment of type 2 diabetes mellitus because it reduces the absorption of glucose from starch in the small intestine [@Hiele1992].
-In rodents, ACA has been shown to increase the amount of starch entering the lower digestive system after a meal [@Dehghan-Kooshkghazi2004], resulting in changes to the composition of the gut microbiota and its fermentation products [@Zhao2018; @Holt1996; @Wolever2000; @Dehghan-Kooshkghazi2004; @Weaver1997; @Weaver2000; @Wolin1999; @Zhang2017].
+In rats, ACA has been shown to increase the amount of starch entering the lower digestive system after a meal [@Dehghan-Kooshkghazi2004].
+ACA treatment also changes the composition of the gut microbiota and its fermentation products in many rodents.
+[@Zhao2018; @Holt1996; @Wolever2000; @Dehghan-Kooshkghazi2004; @Weaver1997; @Weaver2000; @Wolin1999; @Zhang2017].
 Interestingly, long-term treatment with ACA has been shown to substantially increase longevity in male mice and to a lesser extent in